 Contributed by Jeremy L. Witmer, CPA, CVA, CFE, Senior Consultant in RKL’s Business Consulting Services Group.
 He provides forensic accounting, litigation support and business valuation services to companies and organizations across a number of industries.
 Jeremy’s expertise includes reconstruction of financial records, employee theft investigation, damage calculations for litigation purposes, and valuation of stock for gifting, buyouts and marital settlement.

 Don’t miss the latest RKL business analysis and insights.
-Sign up for our e-newsletter.
+Sign up for the monthly Working Capital e-news.